All Saints' Church, Ryde: Architecture

 The church was built between 1868 and 1872 by the architect George Gilbert Scott.
 The spire was an addition of 1881/82.
 A previous tradition saw the spire climbed early on the Feast of the Ascension to sing an Ascension hymn.

 All Saints' is listed as a 'large' church in ornate Second Pointed style, constructed of stone-rubble with ashlar dressings.
 There are six bay-pointed arcades with naturalistic capitals.
 The chancel walls were painted by Clayton and Bell.
 The vestry - now the choir song school - was added by C Pemberton-Leach in 1891.

 There are two side chapels: The Warrior Chapel in the north aisle - which is a memorial chapel - and The Chapel of The Good Shepherd in the south aisle, which was the original sacristy.
 The pulpit, reredos and font are all typical Scott features, The pulpit is made of Derbyshire alabaster on polished marble columns, and appeared in The Great Exhibition of 1851, winning 1st prize in its class.

 The tower contains a ring of eight bells cast by Messrs Taylor and Co of Loughborough in 1866.

 There are some fine examples of stained glass windows but these are mostly confined to the north aisle and sanctuary areas, the other windows having been destroyed by enemy action during the Second World War.
 The window in the Chapel of the Good Shepherd is dedicated to the memory of Samuel Poole (d 1872).

 On the north east corner of the church boundary is a Calvary cross war memorial.

+A renovation plan was unveiled in 2024 to re-order the church interior.
+The scheme includes replacing the Victorian tiled floor with concrete and removing the wooden benches.
+The Victorian Society have objected to the scheme.